wangyji/wangyji.github.io/_pages/terms.md

 To tackle this, I developed a pioneering computational framework that merges deep learning with high-precision numerical optimization.
 Unlike traditional methods, our approach uses a multi-stage training scheme combined with a Gauss-Newton optimizer to navigate the complex landscape of nonlinear PDEs.

 This framework led to the first systematic discovery of new families of unstable singularities in various fluid equations.
 Crucially, our method achieves unprecedented accuracy—on the order of O(10e−13)—limited only by hardware round-off errors.
 This extreme precision is a game-changer: it meets the stringent requirements needed to construct rigorous computer-assisted proofs, offering a new pathway to finally resolving these century-old mathematical mysteries

+**Achievement**: Two first-author papers publised in *Physical Review Letters* and *Journal of Computational Physics*.
+Another two first-author papers are under review and available on Arxiv

 Relevant publications: [8, 9, 13, 14]